sharan7898/NLP/README.md

 **How Segmentation works**

-**Punctuation Detection:** The most common method for sentence segmentation involves identifying punctuation marks that typically indicate the end of a sentence, such as periods, exclamation points, and question marks.
+1.**Punctuation Detection:** The most common method for sentence segmentation involves identifying punctuation marks that typically indicate the end of a sentence, such as periods, exclamation points, and question marks.

-**Abbreviation Handling:** Some punctuation marks, like periods, can also appear within abbreviations or acronyms.
+2.**Abbreviation Handling:** Some punctuation marks, like periods, can also appear within abbreviations or acronyms.
 Advanced sentence segmentation algorithms take this into account and make exceptions for such cases.

-**Contextual Information:** Some punctuation marks, like periods, can have multiple meanings in different contexts (e.g., "Mr." in "Mr. Smith" vs. "The U.S.").
+3.**Contextual Information:** Some punctuation marks, like periods, can have multiple meanings in different contexts (e.g., "Mr." in "Mr. Smith" vs. "The U.S.").
 Contextual analysis and language modeling can help disambiguate these cases.

-**Non-standard Language:** Sentence segmentation becomes challenging in cases where the text contains non-standard language, incomplete sentences, or unconventional punctuation usage.
+4.**Non-standard Language:** Sentence segmentation becomes challenging in cases where the text contains non-standard language, incomplete sentences, or unconventional punctuation usage.
 Handling these cases may require more advanced techniques.

-**Machine Learning:** Machine learning approaches can be used to train models that predict sentence boundaries based on patterns in the data.
+5.**Machine Learning:** Machine learning approaches can be used to train models that predict sentence boundaries based on patterns in the data.
 These models can be trained on labeled datasets where sentences are annotated.

 ###  Word Tokenization

-Tokenization is a foundational task in Natural Language Processing (NLP) that involves breaking down a continuous stream of text, often a sentence or paragraph, into individual units called tokens.
-In the context of word tokenization, tokens are typically words, although they can also be subword units in certain languages or applications.
+* Tokenization is a foundational task in Natural Language Processing (NLP) that involves breaking down a continuous stream of text, often a sentence or paragraph, into individual units called tokens.

+* In the context of word tokenization, tokens are typically words, although they can also be subword units in certain languages or applications.

 **Example:**